 Don’t forget to check the weather before you go, pack a torch in case you may be walking late in the day, take plenty of food and water and carry warm clothes and waterproofs if necessary.
 These few things can make all the difference!

-To make packing for your holiday easier we now rent bicycles out and you can arrive to your lakeside getaway with them waiting for you.
-Feel free to bring your own though too if you have space on the car.
+Bikes can be easily rented nearby for your holiday.
 You will find the water points on the side of your log cabin useful for washing bikes and the space for drying clothes outdoors is always useful for when you are caught out in the rain!
 Start by exploring the two-mile lake track that surrounds our nature reserve.
 You may want to explore further into the Cotswold Water Park after that.This flat landscape is ideal for exploring on bike.
 The Cotswold Water Park Trust have some great suggestions here: Cycling in the CWP.
 Beyond this you can head further afield into some of the Cotswold villages listed below.
 Cycling is a great way to link up the plentiful pretty villages, market towns and local attractions at your own pace.
 Allowing of course some well deserved food and drinks as part of the day!
 A warm local ale from a country pub or a fresh cream tea at a tea room always hits the spot.

 Being in the Cotswold Water Park with its abundant cycle routes and flat terrain we are the perfect place for family friendly excursions.
 Check out the map in your cabin with the local cycle routes and choose from relaxing country lanes, cycle paths, or for the more adventurous, some lovely off road routes.
 You can also enjoy cycling down nearby canal towpaths which are traffic free routes and fairly level.
 On these routes you’ll experience an abundance of wildlife and beautiful olden structures.
 The best option from your log cabin holiday is Stroudwater Canal.
 Here you can enjoy a 12 mile stretch of the towpath between Eastington and Sapperton.
 Stop at the Tunnel House Inn or The Bell for a well deserved pub meal.